SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

 # What happens to files
 - EventBuilder writes file to /data/daq area
 - When closed, file is renamed
 - Xporter.py process kicks in (icarus user):
-  a.
-Looks for completed files (by name) in /data/daq
+  - Looks for completed files (by name) in /data/daq
-  b.
-Moves file from /data/daq to /data/fts_dropbox
+  - Moves file from /data/daq to /data/fts_dropbox
-  c.
-Generates JSON metadata file in /data/fts_dropbox
+  - Generates JSON metadata file in /data/fts_dropbox
 - FTS process process kicks in (icarusraw user):
-  a.
-Looks for files (by name) and matching JSON file
+  - Looks for files (by name) and matching JSON file
-  b.
-Declares file to SAM
+  - Declares file to SAM
-  c.
-Copies file to tape-backed dCache area
+  - Copies file to tape-backed dCache area
 - Files are removed from Online cluster when verified tape location